kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ## Day 1: Takijiri-oji to Chikatsuyu
 <span class="subtitle">Finding the rhythm of the path</span>

 The walk starts off climbing a staircase with steps twice the regular height.
-At first, I'm enchanted by the beauty and historical significance. *"Lots of photography opportunities"*, I think.
-You don't commonly see rocky stairs intertwined with tree roots like these anywhere.
+At first, I'm enchanted by the beauty and historical significance, with *"Lots of photography opportunities"*, I think.
+You don't see rocky stairs intertwined with tree roots like these anywhere.

-However, the staircase *never stops*.
+The staircase *never stops*.
 We're ten, thirty, fifty minutes in and it's an endless, tough ascent.
-After 656 feet of elevation (200 meters), my body is protesting loudly, *"what the hell are you doing, Alex?"*. *"I didn't even have the time to wake up yet"*, it complains.
-The initial climb is sudden, dramatic and slow.
+After 656 feet of elevation (200 meters), my body is protesting loudly, *"what the hell are you doing, Alex?"*.
+The initial climb is sudden, dramatic and slow, but a smile escapes me when I remember [Tom ascending to heaven in an infinite staircase](https://www.youtube.com/watch?v=1Alw5RPxMEU).

 After a while, the stairs morph into marble-sized little rocks.
 Every step is a meticulous task of positioning the foot properly, as if my ankles are dancing.
 The physical intensity is only matched by the mental challenge of choosing where to tread among the infinity of roots.
+Think of tetris, but with your feet.

-It rains lightly.
-A few drops overcome the protection from the trees.
+It light rain needles through the canopy, forming dots on my forearms.
+"Uh oh", I exhale, hoping to stay on a dry path.

 <img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001176.JPG" loading="lazy" fetchpriority="low" />